CSCfi/csc-user-guide/docs/support/tutorials/python-usage-guide.md

 pip install --user whatshap
 ```

-In the example, the package is now installed inside the
+In the above example, the package is now installed inside the
 `my-python-env` directory in the project's `projappl` directory.
 Run
 `unset PYTHONUSERBASE` if you wish to later install into your home
 directory again.

 When later using those libraries you need to define `PYTHONUSERBASE`
 again.
-Naturally, this also applies to slurm job scripts.
+Naturally, this also applies to Slurm job scripts.
 For
 example:

 ```bash